htvekov/openHASP-Sonos-media-player/README.md

 **Changes in configuration files:**
 - Copy all page 2 objects from `sonos.jsonl` to your existing openHASP jsonl file.
 I've included my page 0 objects as well in the file, so you can copy the entire page layout if you want.
-- Populate `group.sonos_all` with **your** designated master speaker `entity_id` only.
+- Populate `group.sonos_all` in `groups.yaml` file with **your** designated master speaker `entity_id` only.
 Remaining speaker entities will be populated dynamically. `group.sonos_all_speakers` will also be populated as well upon HA start and dynamically upon speaker availability change
+- Populate `group.hasp_sonos_devices`in `groups.yaml` file with **your** openHASP plate `entity_id` (group prepared for future use)
-- In both `config.yaml` and `automations.yaml` files, search for `t3e_02` and replace with your plate name.
+- In both `config.yaml` and `automations.yaml` files, search for `t3e_02` and replace with **your** plate name.
+Currently there are nine hardcoded entities left in the `config.yaml` file
+	-	The custom component configuration slug entry
+	-	Four entries in the custom component plate configuration
+	-	Additional four entries in the page 0 objects (not mandatory)
+	- No entries in the remaining `config.yaml` file
+In the `automations.yaml` there are four hardcoded entities left in Home Assistant restart automations (not mandatory)

 If you've multiple Sonos media player plates, then add all plate entities to the automations where multiple `entity_id`'s are used to trigger object events upon HA/plate reboot.
-Search for `#- openhasp.wt32_01` in `automations.yaml` in order to find current automations with multiple `entity_id` triggers
+Search for `#- openhasp.wt32_01` in `automations.yaml` in order to find current automations with multiple `entity_id` triggers.
 - In `automations.yaml` search for `xxx.xxx.x.xx` and replace with your Home Assistant’s IP address
 - Merge the four needed configuration parts into your existing files.
 Note that I’ve used **plate page 2** for this configuration !
 - Upload the `openhasp.png` file to plate.
 Reboot HA and plate(s) and you’re ready ! 🙂